antimof/UxPlay/README.md

 from [https://gstreamer.freedesktop.org/download/](https://gstreamer.freedesktop.org/download/).
 (This release contains its own pkg-config, so you don't have to install one.)
 Install both the gstreamer-1.0 and gstreamer-1.0-devel packages.
 After downloading, Shift-Click on them to install (they install to /Library/FrameWorks/GStreamer.framework).
 Homebrew or MacPorts users should **not** install (or should uninstall) the GStreamer supplied by their package manager, if they use the "official" release.

-* **ADDED 2023-01-25: in the latest release (now 1.22.2) something in the GStreamer macOS binaries appears to not be working (UxPlay starts receiving the AirPlay stream, but the video window does not open)**.
-If you have this problem, use the GStreamer-1.20.6 binary packages until a fix is found.  _You could instead compile the "official" GStreamer-1.22.x release from source: GStreamer-1.22.0 has been successfully built this way on a system using MacPorts: see_ [the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Building-GStreamer-from-Source-on-macOS-with-MacPorts).
+* **ADDED 2023-01-25: in the current 1.22.x releases  something in the GStreamer macOS binaries appears to not be working (UxPlay starts receiving the AirPlay stream, but the video window does not open)**.
+If you have this problem, use the older GStreamer-1.20.7 binary packages until a fix is found.  _You could instead compile the "official" GStreamer-1.22.x release from source: GStreamer-1.22.0 has been successfully built this way on a system using MacPorts: see_ [the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Building-GStreamer-from-Source-on-macOS-with-MacPorts).

 **Using Homebrew's GStreamer**:  pkg-config is needed:  ("brew install pkg-config gstreamer").